🗓️Patient No-Show/Late Cancellation Policy & Templates

 Patient Repeat Late Cancellations / No-Shows

-If a current Berry Street sourced patient repeatedly cancels late or no-shows and you prefer not to reschedule, email [email protected] with the patient ID.
+If a current Berry Street sourced patient repeatedly cancels late or no-shows and you prefer not to reschedule, email [email protected]envelope with the patient ID.

 • For patients you haven’t met (initial appointments only), inform the team via email.